silverbulletmd/silverbullet/website/Link.md

   - `@` followed by a number _n_.
 This will point to the _nth_ character in the page (0-based), e.g. [[CHANGELOG@123]]

 # Caret page links
-[[Meta Pages]] are excluded from link auto complete in many contexts.
+[[Meta Page]] are excluded from link auto complete in many contexts.
 However, you may still want to reference a meta page outside of a “meta context.”
 To make it easier to reference, you can use the caret syntax: `[[^Library/Std]]`.
 Semantically this has the same meaning as `[[LIbrary/Std]]`.
 The only difference is that auto complete will _only_ complete meta pages.